fishaudio/fish-speech/docs/en/inference.md

 You can also use `--reference_id` (only one can be used) instead of `--reference-audio` and `--reference_text`, provided that you create a `references/<your reference_id>` folder in the project root directory, which contains any audio and annotation text.
 The currently supported reference audio has a maximum total duration of 90 seconds.

+!!! info
+    To learn more about available parameters, you can use the command `python -m tools.post_api -h`

 ## GUI Inference
 [Download client](https://github.com/AnyaCoder/fish-speech-gui/releases)